09 Early years practice policy

 - Separation causes anxiety in two-year-olds, as they have

-no concept of where their parents have gone.
-Parents should always say goodbye and tell them when they will return.
-Patience with the process will ensure children are happy and eager to come to play
+no concept of where their parents/carers have gone.
+Parents/carers should always say goodbye and tell them when they will return.
+Patience with the process will ensure children are happy and eager to

 Three- and